In this Article

 - From your Pipe17 dashboard, click on Integrations and navigate to your selling channel.

 - In the Settings tab, find the “Order tag filter” or the “Order ID filter” settings.
 You can use either of these for testing.
-Refer to the field help icons for directions on how to format the fields.
+Refer to the respective fields' help icons for directions on how to format the fields.

 - If using the “Order ID filter”, enter the ID of the order into the field.

 You’ve confirmed that your test order is now in Pipe17.
 The next step is to make sure it routes correctly.
 Unless you configure an order hold, the order will run through the Order Routing Engine very shortly after being pulled by Pipe17.
-You’ll be able to tell that Routing has run on the order, because a Shipping Request section will appear in the Order Detail page:
+You’ll be able to tell that the order has undergone routing, because a Shipping Request section will appear in the Order Detail page:

 It’s time to send your order to fulfillment: